-There are five committees of the Board of Trustees with delegated powers:
+There are three committees of the Board of Trustees with delegated powers:

 Jenny has over 15 years of experience in the education sector covering the breadth of primary, secondary and Further Education – most recently working as Assistant Principal at one of the largest Further Education Colleges in the country.
 Jenny is a highly motivated and experienced leader with excellent communication skills.

 During her career, Jenny’s driven approach to projects and proven people-management skills have yielded excellent results, always ensuring that children and young people are at the heart of every decision.

 A friendly, professional manner have supported Jenny’s vast experience as an educator and a manager.
 Jenny has held Governor roles at Brymore Academy, Cannington Primary and Bridgwater College Trust, all of which have given her an insight to all aspects of governance within various educational settings.

 Mark has been a senior NHS manager for over 30 years, with more than 20 years’ experience at board level.
 He is a qualified accountant (CIPFA), and has been a Finance Director of a number of Health Service organisations, managing a number of significant projects including multi-million pound capital development schemes and IT implementation projects.
 Mark has been responsible for the management of disability and special educational need services in Dudley and Guernsey, and Vice-Chair of the Dudley Children’s Trust, which has given him a good understanding of Special Educational Needs and Disability.